 The report identified four areas – noted in the study as A, B, C, and D – that are potentially eligible as NRHP historic districts (in the map below, Area C is divided into two parts, C1 and C2).
 The report, public meeting presentation, and sign board files are available to you at these links:

 - Report on the Wallingford Historic District Feasibility Study

 Based on the input of the WA Department of Archaeology and Historic Preservation staff, the public, and a working group of volunteers, Historic Wallingford has opted to first pursue historic district designation for study areas A and D together.
 This area included the highest percentage of older, potentially contributing properties and allowed for a large district with contiguous boundaries.
 Since we hope this will be the first of at least three historic districts, we’re calling it Wallingford Historic District – North.

-The general working boundaries of this proposed historic district are NE 50th Street on the north, 5th Avenue NE on the east, NE 46th Street on the south, and Woodlawn Avenue N on the west.
+The general working boundaries of this proposed historic district are NE 50th Street on the north, 5th Avenue NE on the east, NE 46th Street on the south, and Interlake Avenue N on the west (revised).